Approaching Shetland

 Shetland is the most beautiful place in Britain.

 An April storm.
-We had been at sea in winds of up to force 10 for a week, sitting on station 62 degrees north in the Norweigan Sector, unable to do any survey work due to the bad weather.
-It was my first trip offshore and I had been seasick since leaving Aberdeen, subsisting on water and plain toast.
+We had been at sea in winds of up to force 10 for a week, sitting on station 62 degrees north in the Norwegian Sector, unable to do any survey work due to the bad weather.
+It was my first trip offshore in my first proper job, and I had been seasick since leaving Aberdeen, getting by on water and plain toast.
 Everyone on the boat was at a low ebb.
-The boat's video library included a Nicholas Cage film set in Las Vegas.
-I thought I had heard of it, it had parachuting Elvises - just what was needed!
-I put it on.
+But the boat's video library included a Nicholas Cage film set in Las Vegas.
+I had heard of it, it had parachuting Elvises - just what was needed!
+"We are saving this for when we need it," I said two days into the storm, and insisted we put it aside.
+Now the time had come.
 But it wasn't Honeymoon in Vegas.
 It was Leaving Las Vegas, where Nicholas Cage drinks himself to death.
-The mood was even flatter afterwards.
+The effect was the exact opposite of what I had promised.
+Did you know there is nowhere to go on a boat from people who hate you?
 Eventually one of the boat's engines broke down, and we ran for port.
 I wedged myself in my bunk and tried to sleep, rolling from side to side.

 I woke just after dawn.
 The sea was blue emollient.
 A sun-bronzed moor and cliff rose, widened, filled the whole western horizon.
 Not a breath of wind, not a cloud in the sky.
 The hills of south Shetland were beautiful.
 Such colour, such variety!
 Did I not want to jump ship and stride out for a walk on those moors!
-The earthy land smells were intoxicating after a week of diesel, brine and vomit.
+The earthy smells of land were intoxicating after a week of diesel, brine and vomit.
 I began to wonder that perhaps the offshore life was not for me.

 Shetland croft: